 So SEO is a major concern for a lot of people I speak to, especially in highly competitive regions.
 If you don’t have the budget to pay an SEO specialist, then these are a couple of tips on how applying the same clarity principles to your website can help your SEO ranking.

 Treat Google as you would a website visitor.
 Again, a tagline or header such as ‘Making your dreams come true’ won’t help you with Google.
 You want to avoid wishy-washy language and instead be very clear.
 Tell Google:

 - What you offer

+And as Google is essentially recommending you to people, understand who these people are and what they’re searching for.
 For example, I spoke to a company in Aruba offering horse riding experiences.
-The website carried the text ‘horse riding everywhere’ which is fine if you’re from Australia, New Zealand or UK, for example, because we all know how to ride a horse.
+The website carried the text ‘horse riding everywhere’, which is fine if you’re from Australia, New Zealand, or the UK, for example, because we all know how to ride a horse.
 Our American cousins, bless them, need to know where to sit.
-Check the latest available visitor numbers to Aruba, there are nearly 10x more visitors from the US compared to the rest of the English speaking world.
-So we can guess that these guys would be searching Horse Back riding in Aruba.
+Check out the latest available visitor numbers to Aruba: there are nearly 10x more visitors from the US compared to the rest of the English-speaking world.
+So we can guess that these guys would be searching ‘horseback riding in Aruba’.

-Using a keyword search tool we can see that the search volume for Horse BACK riding is 1300 compared to only 110 for horse riding.
-There is therefore over 10x more value in targeting the US market than the Rest of the English speaking world.
+Using a keyword search tool, we can see that the search volume for horseBACK riding is 1300, compared to only 110 for horse riding.
+There is therefore over 10x more value in targeting the US market than the rest of the English-speaking world.
 So they need to rewrite the content of their website to target this market.

 Meta titles.
 Here is an example of a meta title.
 This contains the most important information for Google.